poi0322/fastify-cli-remove-example/README.md

 ### `npm run dev`

-To start the app in dev mode.\
+To start the app in fastify-cli dev mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm start`

-For production mode
+For fastify-cli production mode

 ### `npm run test`

-Run the test cases.
+Run fastify-cli the test cases.

-## Learn More

-To learn Fastify, check out the [Fastify documentation](https://www.fastify.io/docs/latest/).
+### `node www.js`

+To start node javascript

+### `pm2 www.js`

+To start fastify server by pm2